pbout/sdp-sp3-SML/README.md

 Array like structures are used for the labels and the instructions of the machine because there is no limit to the size of an SML program.
 An array is used for the registers because there are always exactly 32 registers.

-Now read method `Machine.execute`, which executes the program.
+Now read method `sml.Machine.execute`, which executes the program.
 It is a typical *fetch-execute* cycle that all machines have in some form.
 At each iteration, the instruction to execute is fetched, the program counter is incremented, and the instruction is executed.
 The order of the last two instructions is important, because an instruction (e.g., `bnz`)